 Szczerek's book also shows that East merges with its surroundings.
 To those interested in demarcation lines, we suggest reading the book – there they will find where Mordor begins.

 For those who wonder where East begins, read Szczerek.
-Written with Marcin Kępa, The Radom Pack is a collection of stories from his hometown, Radom, south of Warsaw:
+Written with Marcin Kępa, The Pack of Radomskie is a collection of stories from his hometown, Radom, south of Warsaw:

 The books of Szczerek show that East as we know it does not have clearly defined borders.
 As he puts it in an interview for the publisher Ha!Art: "The physical borders of countries are only the outside layout.
 Life throbs underneath".

 Can You Tell Slavic Languages Apart? – Quiz

 If Mordor was mostly about the Eastern European space – and what happens in it – then the political fiction The Triumphant Republic is concerned with the concept of time.
 By writing an alternative history for Poland in which the Republic wins the war and becomes a superpower, Szczerek again dealt with Polish complexes and national identity.